Department of Education, Unit Catalogue 2007/08

 |Assessment: CW 100%|

-* The knowledge, understanding and cognitive/intellectual skills necessary to carry out an enquiry through which they demonstrate an ability to analyse, interpret and critique findings and are both critical and evaluative of their own practice and the contribution that their work makes to their own knowledge and the wider field of educational knowledge;
+* The knowledge, understanding and cognitive/intellectual skills necessary to carry out an assignment through which they demonstrate an ability to analyse, interpret and critique findings and are both critical and evaluative of their own practice and the contribution that their work makes to their own knowledge and the wider field of their subject and educational knowledge.

-* An awareness of ethical issues in current areas of study and the ability to discuss these in relation to personal beliefs and values.
+* An awareness of ethical issues in current areas of study and they are able to discuss these in relation to personal beliefs and values.

-* Be able to conduct an enquiry which is both valid and reliable and which contributes to both their own professional knowledge and the wider field of educational knowledge and theory, reflecting in a critical and balanced manner on the findings;
+* Be able to conduct an enquiry which is both valid and reliable and which contributes to both their own professional knowledge and the wider field of educational knowledge and theory.

 * Be able to evaluate their own enquiries and reflections in relation to the wider field of educational knowledge and theory.